 Top Skills to Include on Your Resume

 A well-defined skills section is important for any effective resume.
-It allows employers to quickly gauge whether you possess the necessary qualifications and competencies for the blue collar role.
+It allows employers to quickly gauge whether you possess the necessary qualifications and competencies for the blue-collar role.

 Essential interpersonal qualities such as teamwork, problem-solving, and adaptability are recognized as soft skills that foster a collaborative work environment and improve overall productivity.

 Selecting the right resume skills for your resume is important in meeting employer expectations and navigating automated screening systems.
-Many companies rely on software to filter out job seekers who lack essential skills, so it’s important to showcase what you bring to the table.
+Many companies rely on applicant tracking systems (ATS) to filter out job seekers who lack essential skills.
+To maximize your chances of passing through ATS to reach a recruiter, closely examine job postings for insights into which skills are emphasized.

-Emphasizing key skills on your resume is essential for capturing the attention of employers seeking blue collar workers.
+Emphasizing key skills on your resume is essential for capturing the attention of employers seeking blue-collar workers.
 These skills are often showcased in resume examples, providing you with a strong foundation to build from.

-By the way, consider integrating relevant skills from the following list that align with your experience and job requirements:
+Consider integrating relevant skills from the following list that align with your experience and job requirements:

 Mechanical aptitude